 2. Offer a Discount

 Perhaps the most popular way to reel shoppers back in if they’re on the fence about buying is to offer a discount for a certain dollar amount or percentage off their first purchase.

-One thing to consider with your abandoned cart strategy is that it’s possible that, even if someone added an item to their cart, they’re not totally sold on that item in particular.
-This presents a great opportunity to introduce shoppers to more products they may not have found on your site yet.
+One thing to consider with your abandoned cart strategy is the possibility that, even if someone added an item to their cart, they’re not totally sold on that item in particular.
+This presents a great opportunity to introduce shoppers to more products they may not have discovered yet.